sofiakali/frontend-cookbook/pages/project/SpreadsheetTranslations.md

 Important step is to **make the spreadsheet published**.
 Go to `File > Publishing on web` in your spreadshet and press `Publish` if there is one.

+> Note: If you publish the whole spreadsheet you can use more tabs, not just one.

 ## Setup config

 In your project root open `.ackeeconfig.json` (make one if it's not there) and fill these fields: `sheet_id`, `dir`, `cols`.